jkysun23/OpenWeatherETL/README.md

 # OpenWeather ETL Project

-This project is a proof of concept for the  (Extraction, Transformation, and Loading) process of weather data from the OpenWeather API server to a Postgres database.

 OpenWeather API is able to provide us with hourly weather data, of a particular city, up to 5 days into the past from the hour that the API call was made.